What Is a Port Scan? How to Prevent Port Scan Attacks?

 - Which network services require authentication

 What is a Port?

-A port is a point on a computer where information exchange between programs and the internet to devices or other computers takes place.
+A port is a point on a computer where information exchange between multiple programs and the internet to devices or other computers takes place.
 To ensure consistency and simplify programming processes, ports are assigned port numbers.
 This, in conjunction with an IP address, forms vital information that each internet service provider (ISP) uses to fulfill requests.

 Port numbers range from 0 through to 65,536 and are ranked in terms of popularity.
 Ports numbered 0 to 1,023 are called “well-known" ports, which are typically reserved for internet usage but can also have specialized purposes.
 These ports, which are assigned by the Internet Assigned Numbers Authority (IANA), are held by leading businesses and Structured Query Language (SQL) services.

 Ports are generally managed by the Transmission Control Protocol (TCP), which defines how to establish and maintain a network conversation between applications, and User Datagram Protocol (UDP), which is primarily used for establishing low-latency and loss-tolerating connections between applications.
 Some of the most popular and most frequently used ports include: